bzerroug/Projects/analyse/README.md

 # Analyse

-- Subject:
+## Subject

-Use statistics to:
+- Use statistics to:
   - Describe the data (distribution, outliers...)
   - Study the correlations among the data (deal with categorical cases)
   - Study distributions
-Build model of prediction (binary classification) in the case of unbalanced data.
+- Build model of prediction (binary classification) in the case of unbalanced data.

 ## Run project